Bladetrain3r/CPAF/GeminiStruct/information.md

 - **Deviation:** Information processing is a fundamental driver of deviations.
 - **Null State:** Information often represents or leads to deviations from a null state.

+### Mathematical Formalization of Information

+To formalize information mathematically within a system, we consider information as a function that maps an input (data or stimuli) to its effect on the system, potentially causing a deviation from one state to another.

+1. **Information Function**:
+   Let \( I: D \times S \rightarrow S \) be a function, where \( D \) is the domain of all possible data or stimuli inputs, \( S \) is the set of all possible states of the system, and \( I(d, s) \) represents the new state of the system resulting from applying the input \( d \) to the current state \( s \).

+2. **Impact of Information on State**:
+    - The function \( I \) effectively captures how information (input \( d \)) influences the system's transition from one state to another.
+    - The change in state, measured by \( d(s, I(d, s)) \), quantifies the deviation caused by the input \( d \), aligning with our previously defined deviation function \( d(s, s') \).

+3. **Quantifying Information's Effect**:
+    - To quantify the effect of information on the system, one could further define a metric that measures the "informational value" or "impact" of input \( d \) on state \( s \), perhaps in terms of the magnitude of deviation it causes or the novelty it introduces to the system.

+4. **Example Information Metric**:
+    An example metric to quantify the impact of information could be defined as the deviation it causes from the current state:

+\[ \text{Impact}(d, s) = d(s, I(d, s)) \]

+This metric measures how much the state changes as a result of processing the information \( d \), providing a quantitative assessment of information's effect on the system.

+### Integration into CPAF

+The mathematical formalization of information integrates seamlessly into the CPAF structure, complementing the concepts of the null state and deviations.
+Information acts as the mechanism through which external and internal stimuli influence cognitive systems, leading to deviations from the null state, transitions between states, and ultimately, cognitive evolution and adaptation.

+This formalization not only provides a structured way to analyze the impact of information on cognitive systems but also opens pathways for modeling how information processing leads to learning, adaptation, and the emergence of complex cognitive phenomena within CPAF.

+## Subsets

 #### Embedded Information

 **Definition:** Embedded information is a subset of information comprising unrealized deviations processable by the system's entities, defining the system's potential to deviate in response to external interactions.